Ikarza/openrouter-cli/README.md

 - 🎨 **Beautiful Output**: Color-coded responses with model identification
 - ⚡ **Streaming Responses**: Real-time streaming for immediate feedback
 - 🔧 **Flexible Configuration**: Customize temperature, max tokens, and more
+- 📝 **Template System**: Create reusable prompt templates for common tasks
+- 🔄 **Batch Processing**: Process multiple prompts from files
+- 🔗 **Prompt Chaining**: Chain outputs from one prompt as input to another
+- 📤 **Export/Import**: Export conversations to multiple formats and import from other platforms
+- 💻 **Code Integration**: Analyze code files and git diffs directly

 ## Installation